fabiodearaujo/bug_tracker_mp3/README.md

 -   User complained that he couldn't open a ticket with the system when opening the Webapp on a forked version of Chrome with Adlock.
 When testing with another mainstream browser like Firefox the Webapp worked correctly to him.
 I completed doing some tests with Adblock installed on Official Chrome browser and didn't find any problem.

+-   User complained that when creating a ticket, the Manager also should be already selected from the user selection, as the Manager needs to have access to the project he is managing.
+It was modified the logic so the Manager user is already selected when creating a project.

+-   More than one user complained that after creating a project, the most intuitive way was to return straight to the Dashboard instead of staying on the Create Project page.
+The Redirection to Dashboard was made to reflect the user wishes.

+-   The Flash messages colour were not taking the attention of the user.
+It was redesigned and the color changed to an Orange to grab the user's attention.

 ### Known Bugs

--   When creating New Ticket, the error messages for Ticket Category and Project Selection are not being displayed correctly.
+-   When creating New Ticket, the validation error messages for Ticket Category and Project Selection are not being displayed correctly.

 -   The search field on Manage User was designed on the same way all other containers from the Webapp, but for some reason it appears wider than other containers.
 Not a major issue, but it will be reviewed in future versions.